VegaLaguna/snippets/MLPython.md

      - linear: line of separation

      - rbf: circle of separation
-            * Additional paramater -> gamma: Inverse of the radius
+            * Additional parameter -> gamma: Inverse of the radius

      - poly: curved line of separation
-            * Additional paramater -> degree: Degree of the polynome
+            * Additional parameter -> degree: Degree of the polynome

 ### Sin GridSearchCV